 There is no one physical presentation of this trait.
 So to have the social status of a girl or woman defined by something that can not be verified is not only ludicrous, but dangerous.

-While it is tempting to think that in the 21st Century a person cannot have their life ruined by the conjecture of others, but many fundamentalist religions essentially require a woman to be a virgin to be eligible to marry.
-Since the definition of a virgin is someone who has not had sexual intercourse, and the proof of this state is the presence of an anatomical state that may never have existed.
+The definition of a virgin is someone who has not had sexual intercourse, and the proof of this state is the presence of an anatomical state that may never have existed.

 There are many quite good explorations of this topic, some quite graphic, and I need not go into detail here and will just link to an article in the Atlantic.

-Many feminist studies of this trait, as defined and managed by a patriarchal culture, sees this as one of the major proofs that men seek to define and control all aspects of women in what is considered the default or basic state of relationships.
+Many feminist studies of this trait, as defined and managed by a patriarchal culture, see this as one of the major proofs that men seek to define and control all aspects of women in what is considered the default or basic state of relationships.
 This is changing for some, but no one is immune to such a s deep historical belief that spans all cultures to at least some degree.